-I am undergrad student at Princeton University originally from Chicago with passion for literature, arts, and teaching.
+I am a graduate of Princeton University originally from Chicago with passion for literature, arts, and teaching.
 Throughout high school, I tutored low-income students learning English as a second language, and found the mentoring experience and my students’ growing love of English extremely valuable.
 Currently, I tutor adults learning English as a second language, and have learned much from them about the qualities of the language and the refugee/immigrant experience.

 As a tutor, I hope to help my students identify their motivations, recognize their strengths, and build an integrated set of learning strategies that go beyond a given subject.
 I am patient, compassionate, and have a genuine love for learning that I try to share with my students.
 I find joy in watching my students grow and believe that tutoring should be holistic, addressing the social, cultural, and emotional aspects of learning.
 I look forward to continuing to grow as both a student and a teacher through the experience of tutoring.